 Options: While options traders might not use TP and SL in the same way as traders in other markets, they can still set certain price levels to automatically close out positions.

 Contract for Differences (CFD): These complex derivative instruments allow traders to speculate on the price movement of an asset without owning the asset itself.
-TPs and SLs come in very handy during this activity.
+TPs and SLs come in very handy during CFD trading.

 Cryptocurrencies: This is one of the most volatile trading assets out there.
 Traders frequently manage their risk in cryptocurrency markets with TPs and SLs.